 The Covered Bonds will be issued in bearer form (Bearer Covered Bonds), registered form (Registered Covered Bonds), or, in the case of VS System Covered Bonds, uncertificated book entry form, as specified in the applicable Final Terms and, in the case of definitive Covered Bonds, serially numbered, in the Specified Currency and the Specified Denomination(s).
-The Covered Bonds will be in the Specified Currency and the Specified Denomination may not be exchanged for Covered Bonds of another Specified Denomination.
+The Covered Bonds will be in the Specified Currency and the Specified Denomination(s).
+Covered Bonds of one Specified Denomination may not be exchanged for Covered Bonds of another Specified Denomination.